 Both materials will be installed similarly in regard to tools, however, hickory is notorious for being difficult to install for another reason.
 Hickory wood is extremely unique from piece to piece, and you may that they do not go together upon installation.
 With sharply different grains and coloring, hickory can look like completely different styles from one piece to the next.
 You will need to carefully arrange the planks ahead of time to ensure this does not happen.

 Maple, on the other hand, has a lighter grain and a much more subtle appearance, making it easier to arrange and install without extensive arrangement beforehand.
-While this may not be a dealbreaker for some builders, it can be a tedious extra step or major headache when skipped.
+While this may not be a dealbreaker for some builders, it can be a tedious extra step or a major headache when skipped.

 Hickory vs. Maple: Final Showdown

 Though both are natural wood building materials, maple and hickory vary in significant ways.
-Hickory has an increased resistance to breakage that makes it a good option for flooring or furniture in public spaces like bars or restaurants.
+Hickory has an increased resistance to breakage which makes it a good option for flooring or furniture in public spaces like bars or restaurants.

 Maple is a softer wood that can be problematic during construction due to its knots and location, but it has lower rates of shrinkage.
 Neither fares well in moist environments, though hickory may be a bit better than maple.
 If you live in a location like Florida, you might consider composite decking or sealing the wood to prevent unnecessary exposure.